 What a Supporter Can and Cannot Do

-A supported decision-making agreement gives the supporter a defined role: help the adult understand options, access relevant records, and communicate decisions.
+A supported decision-making agreement gives the supporter a defined role.
+That role is to help the adult understand options and communicate decisions in daily life.
 The supporter can assist with medical, financial, educational, and treatment information.
-But there is a firm boundary.

 A supporter is not a surrogate decision-maker for the adult and does not have the authority to sign legal documents on behalf of the adult or bind the adult to a legal agreement.

-A.R.S. § 14-5722(B)This is the critical distinction between a supported decision-making agreement and a power of attorney or guardianship.
-The adult retains full legal authority.
-The supporter assists, advises, and helps communicate, but never substitutes their own judgment for the adult's.
+A.R.S. § 14-5722(B)This is the key difference between this type of agreement and a power of attorney or guardianship.
+The adult keeps full legal authority.
+The supporter advises and helps communicate but never replaces their own judgment for the adult's.

-Supporters also cannot receive compensation for their duties and must act without self-interest or conflicts of interest.
+Supporters also cannot receive payment for their duties.
+They must act without self-interest or conflicts of interest.

 If the supporter intimidates or deceives the adult in procuring the supported decision-making agreement or any authority provided in the supported decision-making agreement, the supporter may be subject to criminal prosecution and civil penalties as otherwise provided by law.